lynx/lynx-legacy-zephir/README.md

 <img align="right" height="180" src="http://dmtry.me/img/logos/lynx_bnw.svg">

-> Yet another ORM\DBAL written by Zephir language.
+> Yet another ORM\DBAL written in Zephir language.

-I like Doctrine2 but i dislike Phalcon 2 ORM* and create this project for incubate new ORM on Zephir Language for best performance.
+I like Doctrine2 but I dislike Phalcon 2 ORM* and I've created this project to incubate a new ORM in Zephir Language to achieve the best performance.

 ### Idea

 * Every day push >= 1 commit
 * Write ORM|DBAL and sublibs with max functions support
-* Performance tune (will start do it after beta release)
+* Performance tunning (will start doing it after beta release)

 ### Why it would be great?

-* Small but support all
+* Small but support everything
-* Speed (because build on c with zephir)
+* Speed (because it's built in C with Zephir)

-### On What ideas it would based
+### On What ideas it would be based

 * Annotation
 	* ReflectionClassParser